Target Block

 Dependency Syntax

-See Key Concepts for more details on dependency resolution.
+See Key Concepts for the higher-level explanation.

 flowchart LR